Geutzzu/FurnitureStoresExtraction/README.md

 is very difficult.
 Conceptually, building an algorithm that can provide the dataset for your model would entail that you actually don't need the model in the first place.

-One of my initial conclusions whs that I needed to make the most out the data I had.
+One of my initial conclusions was that I needed to make the most out the data I had.
 I had a dataset of 705 furniture store links given for this task (in the `furniture stores pages.csv` file).
 It would have been a total waste not to search for products on all the pages of a given website.
 So this lead me into a rabbit hole of learning about web scraping and how I can get the most product links effectively and efficiently